michael6gledhill/cyberpatriot-runbook/docs/pi-setup.md

   - `alembic history`, `alembic current` to inspect.
   - `alembic downgrade -1` then `upgrade head` if needed.
 - PySide6 display issues:
-  - Ensure you’re in a graphical session (not headless).
-  - On headless, use X forwarding or run the app on a desktop pointing to Pi DB.
+  - Run the app on a local desktop; the Pi should only host MySQL.

 ## 11. Next Steps
-- Create an admin account and log in to the Admin Dashboard.
-- Create teams, approve join requests (admins/coaches), and start using checklists, READMEs, and notes.
+- On a local computer, run the desktop app and create an admin account.
+- Configure teams and begin approvals; data persists on the Pi MySQL.

 ## Documentation
 - Full project documentation: https://michael6gledhill.github.io/cyberpatriot-runbook/